kbastani/spring-cloud-event-sourcing-example/README.md

 ### H/W requirement
 * requires 9GB+ memory for pcfdev
-* 1G memory for config-server, discovery-server, hystrix-dashboard at local host machine.
+* 2GB memory for config-server, discovery-server, hystrix-dashboard at local host machine.

 ### internet connection is mandatory for:
-* pcfdev DNS lookup: local.pcfdev.io -> 192.168.11.11
+* DNS lookup for pcfdev: local.pcfdev.io -> 192.168.11.11
 * demo app looks up some javascript from internet.

+### IP setting for networking
+your pc will gat NAT gateway 192.168.11.1 your pcfdev(virtualbox VM) will get 192.168.11.11

 ### screen shot
 ![hystrix dashboard](hystrix.png)